 Nutrients Present in 100 Grams of Kiwi Fruit

 Kiwis offer a host of benefits for babies, children and adults.
 Introducing them to the baby will help build immunity.
 Here are some more health benefits the fruit offers.

 - Being high in fibre, it is helpful in relieving constipation.

-- A rich source of disease-fighting antioxidants, it builds immunity.
+- It is a rich source of disease-fighting antioxidants and builds immunity.

 - High in vitamin C, it helps boost the immune system.

 - It increases iron absorption from other foods.